The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

+First, we place our result in a more general context.
 Several tools of nonlinear analysis have been generalised to systems of orthonormal functions, which can also be seen as random fields~\cite{Suzzoni-15_ppt,ColSuz-19_ppt}.
 The most celebrated example is the \emph{Lieb-Thirring inequality}~\cite{LieThi-75,LieThi-76,LieSei-09,FraHunJexNam-18_ppt} which states that

 where the positive constant $c_{\rm LT}(d)>0$ is independent of $N$.
 This important inequality replaces the Gagliardo-Nirenberg inequality for large orthonormal systems.
-It will play a role in our analysis in Section~\ref{sec:large_N}.
+It will play a role in our analysis of the large-$N$ behaviour of $J(N)$ later in Section~\ref{sec:large_N}.
 Other Gagliardo-Nirenberg-type inequalities were considered in~\cite{Lieb-83d}.
 More recently, the Strichartz inequality has been extended to orthonormal systems in~\cite{FraLewLieSei-14,FraSab-17,BezHonLeeNakSaw-17} and it has played a central role for the existence and the long time behaviour of infinite systems~\cite{LewSab-15a,LewSab-14b,CheHonPav-17,CheHonPav-17b,ColSuz-19_ppt}.
+The fermionic NLS time-dependent equation with $N=+\ii$ has been studied in~\cite{CheHonPav-17b}.

 After all these works on systems of orthonormal functions, investigating ground states of the fermionic NLS equation~\eqref{eq:fermionic_NLS} seems a natural next step.
 There are many open questions and we hope that our paper will stimulate more work on the problem.
-The fermionic NLS time-dependent equation for $N=+\ii$ has been studied in~\cite{CheHonPav-17b}